Cycling Cards of the Legendary Major Taylor Draw Heavy Interest

-Taylor’s story, sadly, is not all that well known to most.
+Taylor’s story, sadly, is not all that well known to many collectors.
 But he became a world champion cyclist, breaking several records along the way.
 Taylor became only the second African American to be recognized as a world champion in any sport, just behind George Dixon, who was a Canadian bantamweight champion in 1892.
-Taylor gained worldwide prominence, besting cyclists all over the world, before retiring in 1910.
+He gained worldwide prominence, besting cyclists all over the world, before retiring in 1910.

 Most recently, Taylor got back into the news as part of a 2018 advertising campaign by Hennessy.
 This commercial that was shown repeatedly was the first time many had even heard of Taylor.

 Cyclists were repeatedly featured in card sets.
 In the massive Ogden’s Tabs General Interest set, for example, there are dozens of cards of cyclists, including Zimmerman, Chase, and Taylor.
-Taylor’s Ogden’s Tabs card from the final series (Series F), shown here on the left, is probably the most common.
+Taylor has two cards in the set, both in the tougher higher number part of Series C and the difficult Series F.

-Despite that, the card is not particularly cheap.
-Starting at around $30-$40 in lower-grade condition, it’s hardly an outrageously priced card.
-But when you consider that most of the other cycling cards in the set are $5 or less in similar condition, you get an idea of how popular Taylor’s cards are compared to those of others.
+While you could get the cards for under $100 not too long ago, those prices have skyrocketed.
+As of 2021 pricing, these now start around $300-$400 in lower-grade condition with nicer examples easily soaring past $500.
+And when you consider that most of the other cycling cards in the set are $5-$10 in similar condition, you get an idea of how popular Taylor’s cards are compared to those of others.

 When it comes to other ‘standard’ types of cards, Taylor has two more that are found in the massive Felix Potin set, issued in three series’ from 1908 through 1922.